Impostors and Beasts

 For example, the Apostle John

-warned that “the Spirit of Antichrist” was at work already in the first
+warns that “the Spirit of Antichrist” is at work, and he points to the false

-congregation as the irrefutable evidence of this fact, deceivers he describes
+teachers who appeared in his congregation as the evidence of this fact,

 Paul likewise warns that “the